 Again this is a mobility wet room, but we felt it was worth putting here.

 This is a larger than normal wet room.
 It is in a large bungalow in Felixstow that had a larger than average bathroom.
 We did the usual and broke up the concrete floor, laying a drain gully then covered it with Altro safety marine floor.
 A full tile and fitted a heated towel rail.

 We fitted a nice vanity basin.
 These are very good because they don't just look pleasing to the eye but hide away no end of bottles and clutter.

 This is a small en-suite wet room.
 It works well and is finished in a light beige tile with a purple feature tile.

 It has an over head shower.

 This room had a wooden floor.
 So we had to change the levels and sheet over it with a tile backer board.
 We then tiled it with the same tiles we used on the floor

 The basin unit was wall mounted with a mirror above and the feature tile rising to the ceiling.

 Dave's wet room, is a real luxury feature in a house.
 But it is not as expensive as you might imagine.
-Dave was looking at shower cubicles, some priced at eight hundred pounds.
+Dave was looking at shower enclosures, some priced at eight hundred pounds.
 So with a huge saving there we talked him into a wet room.
 We do not like shower cubicles.
 They dominate a room, the glass is a job to keep clean, the doors are flimsy.
 They are restrictive room wise and it is not long before dirt and even mould is gathering in the corners of the framework.

 The floor is sheeted in Altro Cascade, which is a very thick non slip vinyl.